This information describes peripheral neuropathy, including causes, symptoms, and ways to manage it.

 - Floors should have non-glare and non-skid surfaces.

-- If area rugs are used around sinks or in a bathroom, they should have non-slip backing.
+- If you use area rugs around sinks or in a bathroom, make sure they have non-slip backing.

 - Tape or tack down carpet edges securely.